JaredDinosaur/jdae/README.md

 Issues under Miscallaneous are bugs in other programs which cannot be fixed within the installer.
 ### Installer-related:
 - On some machines, especially VMs, the installer may fail to mount /mnt/boot on its first try.
 If the installation is run again, it works.
 The reason for this is currently unknown.
+- ext4 will ask for confirmation when overwriting an existing partition.
 - XFS can rarely fail to format on unencrypted, non-empty disks.
 - The internet connection test may sometimes fail when a connection is present.
 - Selecting "Other" for GPU drivers can install the default drivers instead (usually Nvidia).
-- Inputs can crash if the screen size is too small.
-If this happens, turn down the font size.
 ### Miscallaneous:
-- Winboat does not recognise Docker until `sudo systemctl start docker` is run.
+- Winboat may not recognise Docker until `sudo systemctl start docker` is run.
 - Packages may fail to install due to a held lock.
 This can be fixed by running `rm -f ~/.gnupg/public-keys.d/pubring.db.lock`.